-The Oracle Java Database Connectivity (JDBC) drivers support different versions of the JDBC standard features.
-In Oracle Database 11g Release 2 (11.2), Oracle JDBC drivers have been enhanced to provide support for the JDBC 4.0 standards.
+Oracle Java Database Connectivity (JDBC) drivers support different versions of the JDBC standard features.
+In Oracle Database 12c Release 2 (12.2.0.1), Oracle JDBC drivers have been enhanced to provide support for the JDBC 4.1 standards.
 These features are provided through the oracle.jdbc and oracle.sql packages.
-These packages support Java Development Kit (JDK) releases 1.5 and 1.6.
+These packages support Java Development Kit (JDK) release 8.
 This chapter discusses the JDBC standards support in Oracle JDBC drivers.
 It contains the following sections:

-- Support for JDBC 2.0 Standard
+- Support for JDBC 2.0 Standard (page 3-1)

-- Support for JDBC 3.0 Standard
+- Support for JDBC 3.0 Standard (page 3-2)

-- Support for JDBC 4.0 Standard
+- Support for JDBC 4.0 Standard (page 3-6)

+- Support for JDBC 4.1 Standard (page 3-12)

-Support for JDBC 2.0 Standard
+- Support for JDBC 4.2 Standard (page 3-14)

-Standard JDBC 2.0 features are supported by JDK 1.2 and later versions.
+This release of Oracle JDBC drivers provide support for JDBC 2.0 features through JDK 1.2 and later versions.
 There are three areas to consider:

-- Support for data types, such as objects, arrays, and large objects (LOBs).
-This is handled through the standard java.sql package. - Support for standard features, such as result set enhancements and update batching.
-This is handled through standard objects, such as Connection, ResultSet, and PreparedStatement, under JDK 1.2.x and later. - Support for extended features, such as features of the JDBC 2.0 optional package, also known as the standard extension application programming interface (API), including data sources, connection pooling, and distributed transactions.
+- Support for data types, such as objects, arrays, and large objects (LOBs), which is handled through the java.sql package. - Support for standard features, such as result set enhancements and update batching, which is handled through standard objects, such as Connection, ResultSet, and PreparedStatement, under JDK 1.2.x and later. - Support for extended features, such as features of the JDBC 2.0 optional package, also known as the standard extension application programming interface (API), including data sources, connection pooling, and distributed transactions.

-- Data Type Support
+- Data Type Support (page 3-2)

-- Standard Feature Support
+- Standard Feature Support (page 3-2)

-- Extended Feature Support
+- Extended Feature Support (page 3-2)

-- Standard versus Oracle Performance Enhancement APIs
+- Standard versus Oracle Performance Enhancement APIs (page 3-2)

-Note: Versions of JDK earlier than 1.5 are no longer supported.
+Versions of JDK earlier than 5.0 are no longer supported.
 The package oracle.jdbc2 has been removed.

-Data Type Support
+3.1.1 Data Type Support

-Oracle JDBC fully supports JDK 1.5 and JDK 1.6, which includes standard JDBC 2.0 functionality through implementation of interfaces in the standard java.sql package.
+Oracle JDBC fully supports JDK 6 and JDK 7, which includes standard JDBC 2.0 functionality through implementation of interfaces in the standard java.sql package.
 These interfaces are implemented as appropriate by classes in the oracle.sql and oracle.jdbc packages.

-Standard Feature Support
+3.1.2 Standard Feature Support

-In a JDK 1.5 environment, using the JDBC classes in ojdbc5.jar, JDBC 2.0 features, such as scrollable result sets, updatable result sets, and update batching, are supported through methods specified by standard JDBC 2.0 interfaces.
+In a JDK 6.0 environment, using the JDBC classes in ojdbc6.jar, JDBC 2.0 features, such as scrollable result sets, updatable result sets, and update batching, are supported through methods specified by standard JDBC 2.0 interfaces.

-Extended Feature Support
+3.1.3 Extended Feature Support